-- 181. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 182.
-At relevant and material times, Defendants manufactured, distributed, advertised, promoted, and sold ParaGard IUD. - 183.
-At relevant times, Defendants intended that ParaGard IUD be implanted for the purposes, and in the manner, that Plaintiff or her physicians or surgeons used it and the Defendants impliedly warranted each ParaGard IUD to be of merchantable quality, safe and fit for such use, and to have been adequately tested. - 184.
-Defendants were aware that consumers, including Plaintiff or her physicians or surgeons would implant ParaGard IUD in the manner described by the instructions for use and that Plaintiff was the foreseeable user of ParaGard IUD. - 185.
-Plaintiff and/or her physicians and surgeons were at all relevant times in privity with Defendants. - 186.
-The Defendants' ParaGard IUD was expected to reach and did in fact reach consumers, including Plaintiff and/or her physicians and surgeons, without substantial change in the condition in which they manufactured and sold by Defendants. - 187.
-Defendants breached various implied warranties with respect to ParaGard IUD, including the following particulars: - a.
-Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters, medical literature, and regulatory submissions that ParaGard IUD was safe and fraudulently withheld and concealed information about the substantial risks of serious injury associated with using ParaGard IUD;
+- 179. Plaintiff realleges and incorporates by reference every allegation of this Complaint as if each were set forth fully and completely herein. - 180.
+At relevant and material times, Defendants manufactured, distributed, advertised, promoted, and sold the ParaGard IUD. - 181.
+At relevant times, Defendants intended that the ParaGard IUD be implanted for the purposes, and in the manner, that Plaintiff or her physicians or surgeons used it and the Defendants impliedly warranted each ParaGard IUD to be of merchantable quality, safe and fit for such use, and to have been adequately tested. - 182.
+Defendants were aware that consumers, including Plaintiff or her physicians or surgeons would implant the ParaGard IUD in the manner described by the instructions for use and that Plaintiff was the foreseeable user of the ParaGard IUD. - 183.
+Plaintiff and/or her physicians and surgeons were at all relevant times in privity with Defendants. - 184.
+The Defendants' ParaGard IUD was expected to reach and did in fact reach consumers, including Plaintiff and/or her physicians and surgeons, without substantial change in the condition in which they manufactured and sold by Defendants. - 185.
+Defendants breached various implied warranties with respect to the ParaGard IUD, including the following particulars: - a.
+Defendants represented through their labeling, advertising, marketing materials, detail persons, seminar presentations, publications, notice letters,

-- b.
-Defendants represented that ParaGard IUD was safe, and/or safer than other alternative drugs or procedures and fraudulently concealed information, which demonstrated that ParaGard IUD was not as safe or safer than alternatives available on the market; and - c.
-Defendants represented that ParaGard IUD was more efficacious than other alternative treatments and fraudulently concealed information, regarding the true efficacy of ParaGard IUD. - 188.
-In reliance upon Defendants' implied warranties, Plaintiff and/or her implanting physicians and surgeons used ParaGard IUD as prescribed in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants. - 189.
-Defendants breached their implied warranties to Plaintiff and/or her implanting physicians and surgeons in that ParaGard IUD was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of common law principles. - 190.
-As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 191.
-The Cooper Defendants are also liable as successors-in-interest under the Texas Uniform Fraudulent Transfer Act, Bus. & Com.
-Code, §24.001, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.
+- medical literature, and regulatory submissions that the ParaGard IUD was safe and fraudulently withheld and concealed information about the substantial risks of serious injury associated with using the ParaGard IUD; - b.
+Defendants represented that the ParaGard IUD was safe, and/or safer than other alternative drugs or procedures and fraudulently concealed information, which demonstrated that the ParaGard IUD was not as safe or safer than alternatives available on the market; and - c.
+Defendants represented that the ParaGard IUD was more efficacious than other alternative treatments and fraudulently concealed information, regarding the true efficacy of the ParaGard IUD. - 186.
+In reliance upon Defendants' implied warranties, Plaintiff and/or her implanting physicians and surgeons used the ParaGard IUD as prescribed in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants. - 187.
+Defendants breached their implied warranties to Plaintiff and/or her implanting physicians and surgeons in that the ParaGard IUD was not of merchantable quality, safe and fit for its intended use, or adequately tested, in violation of common law principles. - 188.
+As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of the ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 189.
+The Cooper Defendants are also liable as successors-in-interest under the Missouri Uniform Fraudulent Transfer Act, Mo.
+Stat. §428.005, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.